 Starting with a solid understanding of the industry and AI-based technology will benefit businesses by enhancing speed, accuracy, and efficiency.
 Due to the enhanced efficiency, insurers have more time to develop the individualized connections customers look for when selecting an insurance plan.

 The IFFCO Tokio General Insurance Company is a prime example.
-It had to enhance its claim procedures after learning that up to 30% of its clients were dissatisfied with evaluating their claims.
+After learning that up to 30% of its clients were dissatisfied with evaluating their claims, it had to enhance its claim procedures.
 The insurance set up an AI-based Claim Damage Assessment Tool (CDAT) that evaluates vehicle damage from photographs users upload via an app using innovative computer vision and deep neural network techniques.

 ● Provide intelligent workflows for agents and policyholders.

-As exponential technology is incorporated into every process stage, insurers are seeing the potential to revamp their systems and processes and create intelligent workflows that combine data with AI, straight-through processing, automation, etc. Integrating functions across organizational boundaries empowers staff, makes clients feel known, expedites service, and provides them with quick refunds, or claim settlements.
+Incorporating exponential technology into every process stage, insurers see the potential to revamp their systems and processes, creating intelligent workflows that combine data with AI, straight-through processing, automation, etc. Integrating functions across organizational boundaries empowers staff, makes clients feel known, expedites service, and provides them with quick refunds, or claim settlements.